mwpreston/PowerShell-RubrikSQLHealthCheck/README.md

 ```
 ### Config JSON File

 The Config folder contains JSON file (databases.json) that describe the source database information (Database to Live Mount) and the target database information (SQL Server/Database to Live Mount to).

+Note: TargetDBServer is the name of the SQL Server within the Rubrik CDM while TargetDBConnectionString is the name of the SQL Server/Instance as you would connect to it via SQL Server Management Studio.
+While I could possibly programatically figure this out, there are times where the name within Rubrik differs from the actual connection string used.

 A sample configuration looks like:
 ```javascript
 {
     "Databases": [